nf-core/rangeland/docs/usage.md

 A DEM is necessary for topographic correction of Landsat data, and helps to distinguish between cloud, shadows and water surfaces.
 Common sources for digital elevation models are [Copernicus](https://www.copernicus.eu/en),[Shuttle Radar Topography Mission](https://www2.jpl.nasa.gov/srtm/) (SRTM), or [Advanced Spaceborne Thermal Emission and Reflection Radiometer](https://asterweb.jpl.nasa.gov/) (ASTER).

-The pipeline expects a path to the Digital Elevation Model root directory as a parameter.
+The pipeline expects a path to the digital elevation model root directory as the `--dem` parameter.
 Concretely, the expected structure would look like this:

 ```tree